markfloryan/dmt2/courselogistics/index.md

 - **Quizzes (modules 1-5):** 60 percent (12 percent each)
 - **Final Exam:** 15 percent

-Homeworks will be graded on a traditional percentage scale.
-Quizzes will be graded on a traditional percentage scale as well.
-However, I believe that once a quiz grade reaches a certain level, a student has clearly mastered the material and does need any incentive to retake that quiz.
-Thus, **any first attempt quiz grade that exceeds 90 percent (strictly greater than 90 percent) will be automatically rounded up to a perfect score**.
-Quiz retakes will not round up (as it is the final attempt and the incentive to retake is not present anymore).
+Homeworks and quizzes will be graded on a traditional percentage scale.
 Your final letter grade will be determined by the traditional decade curve.
 The table for which is shown below:

 | Letter Grade | Percentage Average |
 |:--------------:|:---:|